 Blood Orange Marigold Margarita

 The Recipe: Blood Orange Marigold Margarita

-Why We Love It: Muy Bueno Cookbook celebrates Halloween and Dia de los Muertos with this blood orange margarita, with optional marigold flowers; which represent the fragility of life, writes Yvette, of Muy Bueno Cookbook.
-"It is believed that departed souls are attracted to the marigold’s vibrant color and strong fragrance."
+Why We Love It: Muy Bueno Cookbook celebrates Halloween and Día de Muertos with this blood orange margarita.
+You can make it with marigold flowers, which, according to recipe founder, Marquez-Sharpnack, represent the fragility of life.
+She says, "It is believed that departed souls are attracted to the marigold's vibrant color and strong fragrance."
 Other ingredients you'll need include blood oranges, tequila, limes, triple sec, and salt (if you prefer a salted rim).

 Horchata White Russian

 Why We Love It: When we feel like skipping the Halloween festivities in favor of curling up on the couch with Netflix and a comforting cocktail, we'll be sipping on Le Petit Eats's delicious cocktail.
 You'll need vodka, coffee liqueur, horchata, and ground cinnamon.